kolkhis/tech-notes/linux/tools/systemd-systemctl.md

 sudo systemctl edit --force --full example.service
 ```

+This will open a text editor and allow you to create, and write, a new service
+file called `example.service` in the `/etc/systemd/system` directory.

+The editor that systemd uses is determined by the `$SYSTEMD_EDITOR` environment
+variable.
+This variable overrides the `$EDITOR` and `$VISUAL` environment
+variables.
+If the `$SYSTEMD_EDITOR` variable is not set, `systemctl` will use
+the `$EDITOR` variable.
+It will fall back on `nano` or `vi` if none of the
+variables are set.

 !!! info "Editing a Service File"

     After editing a service file, you must reload the systemd manager configuration
     for the changes to take effect:
     ```bash
+    sudo systemctl restart example.service
+    # or, to reload all unit files:
     sudo systemctl daemon-reload
     ```